wkliao/BTIO/README.md

 ```
         mpiexec -n 1024 ./btio inputbt.data
 ```
-The only optional command-line argument is a file name.
+The only optional command-line argument is the input parameter file name.
 In this example, it is `inputbt.data`.
-This argument allows to use a different input file name from the default `inputbt.data`.
+This argument allows to use a different input file name besides the default `inputbt.data`.

 ## Example output from the standard out:
 ```